-What causes the most common signs of a heat stroke in dogs?
+What are the causes of heat stroke in dogs?

 Heat strokes can be fatal.
 Knowing about the signs of a heat stroke in dogs can be life-saving.
 Here you have a list of the most common signs:

-- Irregular Heart Beat: A fast heartbeat is a sign your dog could be overheating.
+- Irregular heart beat: A fast heartbeat is a sign your dog could be overheating.
 An increased heart rate is the body’s way of pumping as much warm blood to the extremities (towards the pads) and away from a vital organ.
-If you believe that your dog has tachycardia, go to the vet at once.
+If you believe that your dog has tachycardia, go to the vet.
 This is one of the most common signs of a heat stroke in dogs.

-- Lethargy: Among the most frequent signs of a heat stroke in dogs is lethargy/fatigue.
+- Lethargy or Dizziness: Among the most frequent signs of a heat stroke in dogs is lethargy/fatigue and dizziness.
 It is not normal when dogs feel like taking frequent breaks from their daily activities or lying down (without doing exercise) every so often.
 This means that he is feeling the effects of the heat!
 If this happens, you need to give him some time to recover and drink fresh water.
 If your dog collapses, immediately wet his coat with water and go to the vet.

 - Excessive Drooling: when dogs are feeling hot, they tend to drool excessively.
 That is why excessive drooling is among the most important signs of a heat stroke in dogs.
 Dogs create excess saliva to dissipate heat better.

-- Heavy Panting: a dog’s primary way to cool off is through panting.
+- Severe panting: a dog’s primary way to cool off is through panting.
 However, when suffering a heat stroke, dogs fully open their mouth and pant more than usual.
 Sometimes, you may observe a swollen tongue hanging out to the side.

 First and foremost, you need to remove your dog from the hot environment that caused the heat stroke.
-Also, do not give your dog aspirin as it will lower its body temperature and can cause more issues.
-Likewise, if your dog’s unconscious, do not attempt to force water into the mouth or nose!
+If your dog is unconscious, do not attempt to force water into the mouth or nose!
 Just follow the next list of steps:

 - After you have lowered your dog’s body heat, call your vet, and take your dog to the nearest clinic.